 There is a misunderstanding in society that ‘trusts‘ are just for rich people.
-They are often associated with blue blood families and powerful moguls.
-However, trusts are effective for anyone running a business, building wealth and protecting assets.
+They are often associated with blue-blood families and powerful moguls.
+However, trusts are effective for anyone running a business, building wealth, and protecting assets.
 There are over 800,000 Australian family trusts.

-Family Trusts reduce the overall tax rate among family members, protect assets from creditors and provide succession planning.
+Family Trusts reduce the overall tax rate among family members, protect assets from creditors, and provide succession planning.
 They are useful in wealth creation and retention.

-A ‘discretionary trust’ and ‘family trust’ are the same thing.
+A ‘discretionary trust’ and a ‘family trust’ are the same thing.
 A family trust has “no fixed meaning and is used to describe particular features of certain express trusts”.
 See Commissioner of Stamp Duties (NSW) v Buckle (1998) 192 CLR 226

-A trustee holds assets in its own name.
+A trustee holds assets in its name.
 But it holds the assets for the benefit of someone else.
 That someone else is called a beneficiary.
 A Family Trust is a popular vehicle set up by accountants and financial planners.
 It is great for both wealth creation and asset protection:

 2. protect assets from creditors (asset protection)